1stepremoved/StrongORM/README.md

 Setup:
 1) Download the repository and place it in the root folder of your project
 2) Create a sql file to set up your database and tables.
 Name this file strong_orm.sql and place it in your root folder.
 Refer to the demo for an example
+3) Set up your models and relations and place them in the models folder.
+Again, refer to the demo for an example of what this might look like.
-3) Include strong_orm.rb in any file where you would like to create models, and that's it!
+4) Include strong_orm.rb in any file where you would like to create and use models.

+You can access your database in the terminal by running 'ruby terminal.rb'